Serving 2 million visitors per year

-Which types of insurance must your business have?
+Which types of business insurance must you have in place?

-There are hundreds of different types of insurances available for business.
-Here’s a look at the main compulsory insurances that businesses ‘must have’, some insurance cover you ‘should have’, and several ‘could have’ policies that will add protection to your business.
+With so many different types of insurance cover available for small business owners, here is Bytestart’s review of the main insurances that businesses ‘must have’, some insurance cover you ‘should have’, and several ‘could have’ policies.

 Employers’ liability insurance

-You don’t need employer’s liability insurance if your limited company has one employee, who owns 50% or more of the share capital (i.e. you).
-Read our overview of employer’s liability insurance for more information.
+You don’t need employer’s liability insurance if your limited company has just one employee, who owns 50% or more of the share capital (i.e. you).

-If you are a sole trader and do not employ anyone (or you only employ close family members), you should also be exempt.
-However, if you occasionally hire staff or use temps or seasonal workers, you must take out insurance.
+If you are a sole trader and do not employ anyone, or you only employ close family members, you should also be exempt.

 Motor vehicle insurance